 Week 6: PPE (Personal Protective Equipment)/Search and Rescue

-Week 7: Georgia Search and Rescue (GSAR) and Hazardous Materials (Haz-Mat)
+Week 7: Georgia Search and Rescue (GSAR) and Extrication

 Week 9: Final Review and Graduation

-The third class is limited to 25 participants, and the deadline to apply is Friday, Aug.
-12, 2016.
-Download VFD Citizens Fire Academy application or complete the online application form.
+The program is limited to 25 participants, and the deadline to apply is Tuesday, Aug.
+1. Download the VFD Citizens Fire Academy application or complete the online application form.

-The Citizens Fire Academy is one of three volunteer programs in the City of Valdosta available to citizens—the other two are the Citizens Police Academy and the Government 101 Citizens Orientation Program—designed to give citizens valuable knowledge of resources through a behind-the-scenes view inside local government services.
+The Citizens Fire Academy is one of three extensive educational programs in the City of Valdosta—the other two are the Citizens Police Academy and the Government 101 Citizens Orientation Program—designed to give citizens valuable knowledge of resources through a behind-the-scenes view of their local government.